bluesky-social/cookbook/python-oauth-web-app/README.md

-# atproto OAuth Flask Backend Client Demo
+# OAuth Web Service with Python

 This is a example project showing how to implement an Python web service which uses atproto OAuth for authentication.
 It uses Flask as a web framework, and sqlite as a database to store session tokens.